vatpac-technology/sops/docs/terminal/Sydney TCU/operations.md

 When conducting IVAs, aircraft shall not be transferred to **SY ADC** until established on final.

 !!! example
-    **SFW:** “BNZ444, Turn left heading 360, join final Runway 34L, from that heading Cleared Independent Visual Approach, report on final” `AIP GEN 3.4`
+    **SFW:** “BNZ444, Turn left heading 360, join final Runway 34L, from that heading Cleared Independent Visual Approach” `AIP GEN 3.4`
     **BNZ444:** "Left heading 360, join final Runway 34L, from that heading Cleared Independent Visual Approach, wilco, BNZ444"
     ...
-    **BNZ444:** "BNZ444, on final"
     **SFW:** "BNZ444, Contact Sydney Tower 120.5"
     **BNZ444:** "120.5, BNZ444"

 ## Sydney Harbour Scenic Flights
 Flights may be cleared for one of two standard scenic flight routes at `A015`, **Harbour Scenic ONE** or **Harbour Scenic TWO**, which are described below.
 Pilot preference should be accommodated where traffic permits.

 Aircraft must Track via Class G airspace to Long Reef and contact SY TCU prior to reaching Long Reef requesting a ‘Harbour Scenic’ clearance.
-If a clearance cannot be given immediately, instruct the pilot to remain in Class G airspace
+If a clearance cannot be given immediately, instruct the pilot to remain in Class G airspace.

 !!! example
-    “ABC, remain outside Class C airspace and standby”
+    “ABC, remain clear of Class C airspace”

 A **‘Harbour Scenic ONE’** (or **‘TWO’**) clearance is used to authorise flight in the nominated route at `A015`.
 Sydney Airport QNH must be issued with the clearance.